Versions of Me

-Versions of Me is the fifth studio and second multilingual album by Brazilian singer Anitta, released on April 12, 2022, through Warner Records.
-Ryan Tedder executive produced the album.
-The singles "Me Gusta" (featuring Cardi B and Myke Towers), "Girl from Rio", "Faking Love" (featuring Saweetie), "Envolver", and "Boys Don't Cry" preceded the album.

-Versions of Me received generally positive reviews from music critics, who praised its production.
-The album broke records in Spotify, opening with over six million streams and thus becoming the biggest debut of a Brazilian artist on the platform.
-The album also holds the record of biggest streaming week for a Brazilian artist in Spotify, with over 39 million streams.
+Versions of Me was preceded by eight singles: "Me Gusta" (featuring Cardi B and Myke Towers), "Girl from Rio", "Faking Love" (featuring Saweetie), "Envolver", "Boys Don't Cry", "Gata" (with Chencho Corleone), "El Que Espera" (featuring Maluma) and "Lobby" (featuring Missy Elliott).
+"Envolver" was a huge commercial success, becoming the first solo Latin song to reach the top of the Spotify Global Daily chart as well as reaching no. 2 on the Billboard Global 200.
+Upon release, the album received generally positive reviews from music critics, who praised its production.
+The album broke records on Spotify, opening with over six million streams and thus becoming the biggest debut of a Brazilian artist on the platform.
+The album also holds the record for biggest streaming week for a Brazilian artist on Spotify, with over 39 million streams.
 By May 2022, the album had earned 111.7 million on-demand song streams in the United States.
 In October 2022, Versions of Me became the first Brazilian pop album to hit 1 billion streams on Spotify.